 Dear MPP [last name],

-In my capacity as [role] of the [local library name], I would like to request a meeting with you in February at your constituency office to share the Ontario Library Association and Federation of Ontario Public Libraries’ recommendations regarding library funding in the 2020 Ontario Budget.
+In my capacity as [role] of the [local library name], I would like to request a meeting with you in February at your constituency office to discuss the Ontario Library Association and Federation of Ontario Public Libraries’ submission and recommendations regarding provincial support for local public libraries in the forthcoming 2020 Ontario Budget.

 I have seen first-hand how [LOCAL LIBRARY NAME], acts as a vital community hub for seniors, youth and families.
 [PROVIDE ANY LOCAL EXAMPLES IF APPROPRIATE].
 But we’re reaching the limits of what we can do keep up with our [COMMUNITY]’s need for access to modern & digital resources.